gowdhamanj/apic-multi-site-HA/README.md

 5. Create Catalog for e.g "demo"
 6. Enable Gateway Services in the newly created Catalog
 7. Create Developer-Portal for the newly created catalog
-8. Create & Deploy an API in the the 'demo' catalog
+8. Create & Deploy an API in the the 'demo' catalog.
+Make use of the API yaml "weather-in-city_1.0.0.yaml" & Product yaml "weatherproduct_1.0.0.yaml"
 9. Launch the Developer Portal
 10. Register a new "Consumer Organization" for e.g 'zDeveloper'
 11. Login to Developer portal as 'zDeveloper'